Vincent Valdez: The Beginning is Near, Part I: The City, 2015–2016

 In March 2016, New York Times writer Lawrence Downes featured Valdez's The City I in an editorial piece.
 Dowes wrote, "Mr. Valdez was not planning to be prophetic when he began the painting last November.
 He is not a polemical artist, or a literal-minded one, though his paintings are striking for their attention to emotion, storytelling and the revealing detail.
 He could not have known how much the Ku Klux Klan, and white supremacy, would overtake the 2016 presidential campaign."
 The City received widespread coverage throughout Texas when it was first exhibited at the David Shelton Gallery in Houston, TX as part of the solo exhibition The Beginning is Near (Part I).

 The paintings were acquired by The Blanton Museum of Art at the University of Texas, Austin and were on view beginning July 17, 2018.
 The Blanton Museum produced extensive programming to support the exhibition.
 The opening of the exhibition was covered in the New York Times, The Guardian, and Artnet News.
 On the evening of the opening, the Blanton Museum of Art hosted a conversation with Valdez and journalist Maria Hinojosa, anchor and executive producer of Latino USA on National Public Radio.
 In a February 2020 Artnet News piece identifying Valdez as one of four breakout artists from the Los Angeles Art Fairs, the author referenced the controversy surrounding The City I, which the author defines as a "sensationalistically misread painting."
 The Artnet News author goes on to note that, "Valdez has already been widely embraced by significant museums and art nonprofits, with more honors to come."

+The painting is featured prominently in both venues of "Just a Dream."
+At MASS MoCA, it was placed near the entrance to the museum.
+Denise Markonish, co-curater of this exhibition, said the placement was "strategic," because “Vincent is unflinching,” and “We, as a museum, should be too.”